Broikos-Nikos/PHP-Basic-Algorithm---Nasa-rover/README.md

 # PHP-Basic-Algorithm---Nasa-rover
 PHP Basic Algorithm.
 A simple navigation algorythm of 2 objects in a 2D array.

+## Versions
+There are 2 versions of the current project.
+The file "nasa.php" contains the simpler version.
+The file "defensive.php" contains the same algorythm of the simpler version.
+However, this version takes into consideration the position of the other rover and the boundaries of the set area.
+This means that if a rover is going to hit another rover or if it is going off limits with the next movement, the movement will be canceled.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.